-The empirical motivation for our work comes from the index additions and deletions literature.
+Our analysis shows that the textbook approach's failure to properly account for the effects of asset managers has important consequences for real corporate decisions.
+The motivation for taking asset managers seriously comes from the index additions and deletions literature.
 Harris and Gurel (1986) and Shleifer (1986) were the first to document that when stocks are added to the S&P 500 index, their prices rise.
-Subsequent papers have also shown that firms that are deleted, experience a decline in price.
-The findings have been confirmed across many studies and for many markets, so that financial economists consider these patterns to be stylized facts.2 The estmated magnitudes of the index effect vary across studies, and typically most of the effect is permanent.
-For example, Chen, Noronha, and
+Subsequent papers have also shown that firms that are deleted experience a decline in price.
+The findings have been confirmed across many studies and for many markets, so that financial economists consider these patterns to be stylized facts.2 The estimated magnitudes of the index effect vary across studies, and typically most of the effect is permanent.
+For example, Chen, Noronha, and Singal (2004) find the cumulative abnormal returns of stocks added to the S&P 500 during 1989-2000, measured over two months post announcement, to be 6.2%.3